MikeAustin71/errprefops/errpref/README.md

 For our purposes, error prefix information consists of two elements:

-1. One or more function or method name listed in sequence of code execution.
+1. One or more function or method names listed in sequence of code execution.
 2. An optional error context string associated with a specific function or method name.

 ### Error Prefix